alexandyrzph/PixelPlace-React-Course-Project/README.md

     -   Home Page
     -   Login Page
     -   Register Page
+    -   Browsing Posts and post details but can't like, comment, create or edit posts
 -   ### Private Part (for authenticated users)
     -   Posts Page with feature to like others posts
     -   Post Details page where you can see more and also leave a comment